paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_itv_bbc.markdown

 Theme specific identities were also created for sport, drama and children's programming.
 Although a nice idea in theory, some regions refused to use these idents and for those who did, it wasn't long before many adapted them to suit their own tastes.
 To accept the common logo and identity was seen to be dubbing down their own for which was relied on as a link with their viewers.
 Furthermore, 1992 saw three regions lose their franchises, and those that replaced them launched with their own idents.

-{% figure caption:"Figure 9: As part of ITV's 1989 rebrand, a generic ident was produced that incorporated each regions existing identity.
-This example shows the ident used in the Tyne Tees region" class:"u-abreast" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9a.png" alt="Still from ITV generic ident, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9b.png" alt="Still from ITV generic ident, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9c.png" alt="Still from ITV generic ident, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9d.png" alt="Still from ITV generic ident, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9e.png" alt="Still from ITV generic ident, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9f.png" alt="Still from ITV generic ident, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9g.png" alt="Still from ITV generic ident, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-9h.png" alt="Still from ITV generic ident, 1989" %}
+{% include figure.html
+  src="articles/dissertation/figure-9a.png,articles/dissertation/figure-9b.png,articles/dissertation/figure-9c.png,articles/dissertation/figure-9d.png,articles/dissertation/figure-9e.png,articles/dissertation/figure-9f.png,articles/dissertation/figure-9g.png,articles/dissertation/figure-9h.png"
+  preset="thumbnail"
+  caption="Figure 9: Channel ident for Tyne Tees Television.
+(ITV Network/English Markell Pockett, 1989)"
+%}

-{% endfigure %}
+{% include figure.html
+  src="articles/dissertation/figure-10a.png,articles/dissertation/figure-10b.png,articles/dissertation/figure-10c.png,articles/dissertation/figure-10d.png"
+  preset="thumbnail"

-{% figure caption:"Figure 10: The generic ITV logo, shown alongside regional and genre variations" class:"u-abreast" %}
+  caption="Figure 10a: The generic ITV logo, shown alongside variations for sport, drama and children's programming"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10a.png" alt="ITV logo, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10b.png" alt="ITV Childrens logo, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10c.png" alt="ITV Sport logo, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10d.png" alt="ITV Drama logo, 1989" %}
+%}

-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10e.png" alt="Combined Border logo, 1989" %}
+{% include figure.html
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10f.png" alt="Combined London Weekend Television logo, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10g.png" alt="Combined Thames Television logo, 1989" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-10h.png" alt="Combined Yorkshire Television logo, 1989" %}
+  src="articles/dissertation/figure-10e.png,articles/dissertation/figure-10f.png,articles/dissertation/figure-10g.png,articles/dissertation/figure-10h.png"
+  preset="thumbnail"
+  caption="Figure 10b: Regional logo variations, shown here for Border, London Weekend Television, Thames Television and Yorkshire Television"
-{% endfigure %}
+%}

 With both Channel 4 and ITV having modern idents, the BBC's two channels were starting to look outdated and dull.
 The BBC has a special place in broadcasting, as it does in the nations cultural fabric (sometimes affectionately referred to as 'Auntie' Beeb).